Conrad-X/text2SQL/README.md

 Before running the scripts ensure that the paths for the predicted SQLS and base datset directory is correctly set in [run_evaluation.sh](server/bird_eval/run/run_evaluation.sh) and [run_evaluation_ves.sh](server/bird_eval/run/run_evaluation_ves.sh).

 Note: There is a small bug fix in both the scripts.
 The bug is in the line 13 of [run_evaluation.sh](server/bird_eval/run/run_evaluation.sh) and [run_evaluation_ves.sh](server/bird_eval/run/run_evaluation_ves.sh) explained in the docstring of the scripts.

+# Note:
+Once you run the predict script we save the generated SQLs as they are generated.
+If for some reason the script gets stuck you can restart the scripts and it will continue from where it left off.